Ethereum Fusaka Audit Competition

 ## Scope

-Only Fusaka specific code is in scope of this competition.
+Only Fusaka-specific code is in scope of this competition.
 Any vulnerabilities that are not specifically related to the upgrade are out of scope of the competition and should instead be submitted via the [Ethereum Foundation's Bug Bounty Program](https://bounty.ethereum.org).
 Items scheduled for future upgrades are not in scope.
-In the case where there is already an EIP that would mitigate an attack, the issue is a "known issue" and is not eligible.
+In the case where there is already an EIP that would mitigate an attack, or any type of public post such as a PR, commit, blog posts, public discord messages, etc., the issue is considered a "known issue" and is not eligible.

 ### Specifications